PomBSV/optative_discussion/README.md

 portal is hosted by the community at mybinder.org

 ***Binder from the users point of view:***
+My notebook instead of a static image as in the case of a pdf could be shown.
 Binder pulls code from repository(GitHub).
 Packages needed and detailed in requirements.txt are installed in the environment in the cloud.

-My notebook instead of a static image as in the case of a pdf could be shown.
+In the case of our notebooks, how to share and allowing running them or modify them interactively.

 ***Binder internals:***
 ![](images/image1.png?raw=true)

 One of the basis projects within Binder, is the so called **repo2docker** project.
 It takes a repository and turns it into a Docker image.
 (Why Docker : to automate steps that human would do to publish a repository and interact with it) .
     Problem: users often have compute environments with different package or software versions.
-             Sometimes an specific version software/package is needed.
+             Sometimes an specific version software/package is needed in order to execute x package.
-And a Docker image is a file is the solution, comprised of multiple layers, that is used to execute code in a Docker container.
+Solution: a Docker image, is comprised of multiple layers, that is used to execute code in a Docker container.
+It is esentially built from instructions for complet and  executable version of an application.

-In particular, how to share notebooks and allowing running them or modify  them interactively.

   How to share our static jupyter notebook with Binder: